 To qualify for a Green Card, you must be eligible under one of the following categories, per the United States Citizenship and Immigration Services (USCIS):

-- Family: If you are an immediate relative of a United States citizen such as a spouse or child under 21, a relative of a lawful permanent resident (LPR), the fiancé(e) of a U.S. citizen, a widow(er) of a U.S. citizen, or qualify under the Violence Against Women Act (VAWA).
+- Family immigration: If you are an immediate relative of a United States citizen, such as a spouse or child under 21, a relative of a lawful permanent resident (LPR), the fiancé(e) of a U.S. citizen, a widow(er) of a U.S. citizen, or qualify under the Violence Against Women Act (VAWA).

-- Employment: If you are an immigrant worker, a physician, or an investor of at least $1,050,000 in a commercial project.
+- Employment-based immigration: Our firm helps with business immigration.
+If you are an immigrant worker, a physician, or an investor of at least $1,050,000 in a commercial project.

 - Special Immigrant: If you are a religious worker, a juvenile who needs protection, an Iraq or Afghanistan national, an international broadcaster, or an employee or family member part of an international organization such as NATO.